-The different levels of automation interdependent functions combined with the different levels of human control authority on function or system level results in function and/or system dependencies.
-As the rigor of certification depends on the criticality of the function, system or subsystem, these dependencies must be evaluated.
-The JARUS Methodology for Evaluation of Autonomy for UAS Operations describes a path to a Capability Dependency Matrix, which can be utilized for this evaluation.
+The different levels of automated interdependent functions combined with different human intervention possibilities may result in function and/or system dependencies.
+These dependencies must be evaluated.
+The JARUS Document "JARUS Methodology for Evaluation of Automation for UAS Operations" describes a path to a Capability Dependency Matrix, which can be utilized for this evaluation.